Dutch send Patriots to guard Turkey from Syria missile threat

 The border has become a point of tension in the 21-month insurgency against President Bashar al-Assad, with Syrian government shells frequently landing inside Turkish territory.

-Turkey has repeatedly scrambled war planes along the frontier, fanning fears that the civil war could spread and further destabilize the region.
+Turkey has repeatedly scrambled war planes along the frontier, fanning fears that the civil war could spread and further destablise the region.

 The Dutch, German and U.S. Patriots will be stationed around three southeastern Turkish cities.